Needle Biopsy of the Lung

 In a needle biopsy of lung nodules, imaging techniques such as computed tomography (CT), fluoroscopy, and sometimes ultrasound or MRI are often used to help guide the interventional radiologist's instruments to the site of the abnormal growth.

-In a pleural biopsy, the pleural membrane, the layer of tissue that lines the pleural cavity is sampled.
+In a pleural biopsy, the pleural membrane, the layer of tissue that lines the pleural space between the lungs and the chest wall, is sampled.

 What are some common uses of the procedure?

 Although more than half of single (called solitary) nodules within the chest are determined to be benign, these lesions are considered potentially malignant until proven otherwise, usually through a needle biopsy.
 In general, solitary lung nodules in children who have no history of cancer are much less likely to be malignant.